Skip to content

 How hard is Beinn a' Chapuill?

-When is the best time to climb Beinn a' Chapuill?
+When should I climb Beinn a' Chapuill?

 The standard good-weather months for Beinn a' Chapuill are May, June, July, August, September.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.